lrbmike/APIKeyRotator/README.md

 # Query parameters
 params = {
-    "query": "London",
+    "query": "London"
-    "access_key": "YOUR_ACCESS_KEY"  # This parameter will be replaced by the real API key via rotation }
+    # When proxying requests to the target API, the system polls the real API keys configured in the backend and appends them to the original authorization parameter access_key (which is configured in the backend).
+}

 # Set headers